olgavoz1971/photometry_db/README.md

 ## Documentation

-The database structure and detailed description are available in the PDF file located in the `docs` directory
+The database structure and detailed description are available in the [PDF file](docs/Photometry Database description v1.0.pdf)